Skip to main content

 Multiple overlays can overlap in the timeline.
 If two or more are in the same area, the timeline will automatically expand to accommodate them.

-To change the layering order of overlapping images or graphics, click the ellipsis button on the Overlay menu bar or right-click on the overlay from the timeline.
+To change the layering order of overlapping text, images, or graphics, click the ellipsis button on the Overlay menu bar or right-click on the overlay from the timeline.
 Use these options to bring the overlay to the front, back, upward, or downward.

 Delete overlays

-To remove an image or graphic from your video, select it from the video preview or timeline, then click the trash icon or press the "Delete" key on your keyboard.
+To remove an image, graphic, or text from your video, select it from the video preview or timeline, then click the trash icon or press the "Delete" key on your keyboard.

 To delete an uploaded or AI-generated image from your image library, hover over the image in the "Add image overlay" panel and click the trash icon.